 Here we report the isomerization reaction that takes place in ionized HNC clusters by means of ab-initio calculations and ab-initio molecular dynamics (AIMD) simulations to study the evolution of the system over time.
 We show that, when the starting clusters contain HNC, isomerization occurs upon ionization of the clusters in contrast to pure HCN clusters.
-We analyze the of the cluster due to the additional bonds, and shed light on the conditions that enable isomerization.
+We analyze the energy of the cluster due to the additional bonds, and shed light on the conditions that enable isomerization.
 Additionally, we analyze possible routes for molecular growth upon ionization of the clusters to form complex organic molecules of astrological interest, and show that growth that occurs from pure HNC clusters can result in the formation of important molecules such as aminonitrile.
 We demonstrate that this can lead to a barrierless pathway to diaminonitrile (DAMN), a known precursor of amino acids and nucleobases.27, 28

 Computational details